gbisaga/devops/aws-devops-codecommit.md

 Lambda triggers - can create a trigger from the lambda side as well - e.g. to check for passwords being checked in, etc.

+Securing repo - Restricting access
+- Normally you need to give users CodeCommitPowerUser access
+- Limit access using DENY rules for particular repos or branches - have e=DENY / a=codecommit:* / r=arn:...:RepoName
+- What if want to protect branch changes?
+Add another IAM DENY policy - nothing like S3 bucket policies
+  - Add policy denying write actions like GitPush, DeleteBranch, PutFile, etc.
+  - Add condition codecommit:References = refs/heads/master
+- What if you want to have approvers?
+Add Approval Rule Template
+  - Number of approvals, approval pool (user, role, ARN)
+  - Specify branch filters - which are protected branches
+  - Assign rule to specific repos